 |

-Permissions configured for assigned building, floor, neighborhood
+Permissions configured for the assigned building, floor, or neighborhood

 |